matsumotory/mod_vlimit/README.md

 ```

 ### How To Use
+- VlimitIP usage

-- VlimitIP <number of MaxConnectionsPerHost to DocumentRoot> (RealPath of DocumentRoot)
+VlimitIP `number of MaxConnectionsPerHost to DocumentRoot` `(RealPath of DocumentRoot)`

 ```
 <Directory "/www/hoge/huga/001">
      VlimitIP 5
 </Directory>

 <Files "a.txt">
     VlimitIP 10 /www/hoge/huga/001/a.txt